 One uses the alias… Bizarro?
 Yes, indeed – and it’s listed that way in the original French!
 Apparently it’s Spanish for “brave.”
 Which I probably knew and then forgot.

 Pages covered: 619-626.
-Image by Jeanniot from an unidentified edition of Les Misérables, via this fantastic illustration gallery.
+Image by Jeanniot from an unidentified edition of Les Misérables, via the Pont-au-Change illustration gallery.